pivotal-cf/docs-pks/manage-users.hbs.md

 1. If you are not logged in as the UAA admin, do the steps in [Log In as a UAA Admin](#uaa-admin-login).

-1. Assign a TKGI cluster scope to all users in an LDAP group by running the following command:
+1. Assign a {{ vars.product_short }} cluster scope to all users in an LDAP group by running the following command:

     ```
     uaac group map --name UAA-SCOPE GROUP-DISTINGUISHED-NAME